albina-euregio/linea/README.md

 #### Attributes

 - `src` {string} - JSON-encoded array (or single url) of SMET file URLs to fetch data from (required)
+- `lazysrc` {string} - JSON-encoded array (or single url) of SMET file URLs to fetch data from, after the component is rendered and has the data from the `src` attribute.
+The data from `src` should be a subset from `lazysrc`. (optional)
 - `showdatepicker` {boolean} - When present, displays date range picker controls for filtering data
 - `showtitle` {boolean} - When present, display the station name and altitude as title
 - `backgroundcolors` {string} - JSON-encoded array with colorcodes for the background color in the plots, same order as the SMET files.